CHEM2013 Atomic and Molecular Interactions

 Teaching and learning methods

-Lectures, problem-solving tutorials with group working and tutor support Practical chemistry: Prelaboratory e-learning; pre-lab skills lectures/ workshops; practical sessions, supporting demonstrations, group and one-to-one tuition Practical hours includes pre-laboratory e-learning.
-Preparation for scheduled sessions hours includes other independent study.
-Workshop hours includes 6 Maths workshops Feedback is provided • In tutorials through assistance with the set work. • In the practicals through assistance from demonstrators and members of staff on duty. • On the reports submitted for the practical excercises. • In-class feedback through use of interactive clicker-based questions. • Through generic feedback following the examinations. • Upon request by viewing of marked examination scripts.
+Lectures, problem-solving Seminars with group working and tutor support Practical chemistry: Prelaboratory e-learning; pre-lab skills lectures/ Seminars; practical sessions, supporting demonstrations, group and one-to-one tuition Practical hours includes pre-laboratory e-learning Workshop hours includes 12 hours for math workshops Preparation for scheduled sessions hours includes other independent study Feedback is provided • In Seminars through assistance with the set work. • In the practicals through assistance from demonstrators and members of staff on duty. • On the reports submitted for the practical excercises. • In-class feedback through use of interactive clicker-based questions. • Through generic feedback following the examinations. • Upon request by viewing of marked examination scripts.

 |Completion of assessment task||24|